brandonferens/Chronicle/README.md

     Chronicle::getActivitiesOlderThan($carbon);

     chronicle()->flushOlderThan($unixTimestamp);

+    // You can pause and resume recording if you like for the request chronicle()->pauseRecording();
+    // --- non-recorded actions
+    chronicle()->resumeRecording();
     ```

-    In order to register the Facade add following the facades to the end of `aliases` array in your `config/app.php` file.
+    In order to register the Facade add the following line to the end of `aliases` array in your `config/app.php` file.
     ```php
     'aliases' => array(